Lowest eigenvalues and formally self-adjoint fourth order elliptic differential operators: Introduction

-Write $-\Delta : = -div_g \nabla_g$ and note that the Krein-Rutman Theorem (\cite{Sweers}) guarantees that the operator $L: C^2(M) \rightarrow C^0(M)$, $L:=-\Delta_g + h$, where $h$ is a smooth function on $M$ is an ESLEES operator.
-The situation is very different for higher-order elliptic differential operators.
-Indeed, one of the simplest fourth order elliptic operators that one could consider, $\Delta^2_g + \lambda_2 \Delta_g$, has the property that its lowest eigenvalue has a sign-changing eigenfunction.
-Given this, it is natural to ask how common are non-ESLEES operators?
-The examples that one typically find are of the form $\Delta_g^2 + a \Delta_g + b$, where $a$ and $b$ are positive real numbers (see \cite{Robert} and \cite{HR}).
-The aim of this paper is to construct non-ESLEES operators of the form $\Delta_g^2 - div_gAd + \lambda$, where $\lambda$ is a real number, and where $A$ is a smooth, symmetric $(2,0)$-tensor field on $M$.
-Notice that these type of operators include operators of the form $\Delta_g^2 + a \Delta_g +b$, where $a$ and $b$ are positive real numbers.
-Operators of the form $\Delta_g^2 - div_gAd + \lambda$, where $\lambda$ is a real number, and where $A$ is a smooth, symmetric $(2,0)$-tensor field on $M$, also occur naturally in the study of prescription of $Q$-curvature on closed, smooth Riemannian manifolds of dimension greater than four.
+The eigenproblem for second order elliptic differential operators is very well understood.
+Let $(M,g)$ be a closed, smooth Riemannian manifold of dimension $m \geq 1$.
+Then the Krein-Rutman Theorem (see \cite{Sweers} for a discussion of this theorem) guarantees that if we let $h \in C^\infty(M)$, and if we let $C_g$ be a differential operator on $M$ that is given on functions by $C_g u= -\Delta_g u+ h u$, then $C_g$ is a second order Type 1 FSA elliptic differential operator on $M$. \footnote{$\Delta_g$ is defined in the abstract.} The situation is very different for higher-order elliptic differential operators.
+Indeed, let $\lambda_2$ be the second lowest eigenvalue of $-\Delta_g$.
+One of the simplest fourth order elliptic differential operators on $M$ that one could consider, $L_g$, which is given on functions by $L_g u= \Delta_g^2 u + \lambda_2 \Delta_g u$, has the property that there exists a sign-changing $C^\infty(M)$ function $w$ such that $L_g w =\lambda w$, where $\lambda$ is the lowest eigenvalue of the operator $L_g$.
+(We will prove this in Section Two.)
+Given this, it is natural to ask how common are fourth order Type 2 FSA elliptic differential operators on M?
+Let $a$ and $b$ be positive real numbers.
+The example that one typically finds are differential operators on $M$ that are of the form $\Delta^2_g + a\Delta_g + b$.
+(See \cite{HR} and \cite{Robert} for more on these operators.)
+In this paper we will extend our focus to differential operators on $M$ of the form $\Delta_g^2 - \text{div}_g(A(\nabla \cdot)^\sharp) + b$, where $A$ is a smooth, symmetric $(0,2)$ tensor field on $M$ and where $b$ is a real number.
+Notice that this kind of operator includes operators of the form $\Delta_g^2 + a \Delta_g + b$.
+Differential operators of the form $\Delta^2_g - \text{div}_g(A(\nabla \cdot)^\sharp) + b$ also occur naturally in the study of prescription of $Q$-curvature on closed, smooth Riemannian manifolds of dimension greater than four.
 (See \cite{Robert} for more on the fascinating subject.)
 After some investigation we arrive at the following: